Impeachment hearings takeaways: `Everyone was in the loop’

 “That sounds like something I’d say,” Sondland told the lawyer for committee Democrats.
 “That’s how President Trump and I communicate, a lot of four-letter words.
 In this case three letter.”

-In a closed-door deposition last month, Sondland told lawmakers repeatedly that he did not recall events that other witnesses had detailed.
-His testimony was inconsistent with others’ accounts of some of the most pivotal meetings and conversations in the impeachment inquiry.

-Sondland said his testimony has “not been perfect” because Trump’s administration has refused to give him access to calendars, phone records and other State Department documents that he says might have helped him accurately answer questions.

-Associated Press writers Jonathan Lemire and Mary Clare Jalonick contributed to this report.
+Associated Press writers Jonathan Lemire, Mark Sherman and Mary Clare Jalonick contributed to this report.